Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Limitations

 \section{Limitations}

-This research has several limitations.
-First, we measure affective modulation using VADER and VAD-BERT, both imperfect proxies: VADER captures lexical sentiment rather than dimensional affect, and VAD-BERT's predictions may not generalize to the full range of LLM-generated text.
-Human evaluation of generated outputs would provide stronger validation.
+We note several caveats and limitations.
+First, we measure affective validation using VADER and VAD-BERT.
+Though both are task-specific models trained specifically in line with our use case, human evaluation of generated outputs would provide stronger validation.
 Second, our mechanistic explanation centers on lexical mediation and confirms that token probability shifts are constitutive of refusal behavior.
 However, we do not claim this is the only mechanism at work.
 VA steering may also affect higher-level planning or attention patterns that we have not measured.
 Characterizing these additional pathways remains an important open problem.